JvanKatwijk/dab-cmdline/README.md

    The DAB scanner is equipped with a TII decoder.
 The -I <some number>
-   parameter specifies the amount of time the software will investigate the NULL periods of the incoming data for TII data
+   parameter specifies the amount of time the software will investigate the NULL periods of the incoming data for TII data -t <some number> sets the threshold for the TII decoder

 ---------------------------------------------------------------------
 Introduction